 \section{Black hole complementarity}

-The Page-time paradox points to a contradiction between a statistical mechanical application of quantum mechanics and a field-theoretic application of quantum mechanics, with both applications happening in regimes where we believe quantum mechanics works well.
+The Page-time paradox points to a contradiction between a statistical mechanical application of quantum mechanics and a field-theoretic application of quantum mechanics, with both applications in regimes where we believe quantum mechanics works well.
 It is to assuage this contradiction that we now turn to black hole complementarity.

-You might think: A \emph{contradiction} is not the sort of thing that one ``assuages''; if your theory yields a contradiction, then so much the worse for your theory.
-But this response is unsatisfying because the history of science provides many examples of seemingly inconsistent theories that are extremely successful.\footnote{See, e.g.,~\cite{vickers2013understanding} for several examples of inconsistent but successful scientific theories.} However, an inconsistency becomes much more troubling if it can be directly subjected to empirical test.
-Thus, in our context, the natural question to ask is: Can we point to some way in which the Page-time paradox leads to a clear observable violation of the predictions of quantum mechanics?
-If not, then that is the sense in which we would have ``assuaged'' the contradiction.
+You might think: A contradiction is not the sort of thing that one `assuages'; if your theory yields a contradiction, then so much the worse for your theory.
+But this isn't entirely satisfying.
+The history of science provides many examples of seemingly inconsistent theories that were nevertheless successful.
+Apart from the examples in \textcites{vickers2013understanding}, a useful example is quantum mechanics itself.
+At least on some ways of conceiving of the quantum measurement problem (for example,~\textcites{albert1994quantum}), we have a straightforward inconsistency within quantum mechanics.
+However, to the chagrin of many philosophers of physics, quantum mechanics has enjoyed great success despite this inconsistency.
+So, physics might tolerate an inconsistency, but only insofar as it cannot be subjected to direct empirical test.
+Thus, we should ask: Can we point to some way in which the Page-time paradox leads to a clear observable violation of the predictions of quantum mechanics?
+If not, then that is the sense in which we would have `assuaged' the contradiction.